akshaytayade/findmyPG/README.md

 # findmyPG

 Welcome to our Online PG Finding Website!
 This platform helps users find suitable Paying Guest accommodations easily.
-Whether you are a student looking for a PG, our website has you covered.
+If you are a student looking for a PG, our website has you covered.

 ## Table of Contents
 - [Features](#features)